-- Set up a password or passcode for your device, and use it.
+- Set a password or passcode for your device.

 - Install apps only from trusted sources.

-- Customize data encryption, GPS, network connection, and information-sharing settings.
+- Set your data encryption, GPS, network connection, and other information-sharing settings to be on their highest security settings.

 - Contact your cell phone company about remote wiping and tracking.
 If your device is lost or stolen, these features may provide some protection.

-- Before you upgrade, donate, or recycle your device, make sure you delete all of your personal and financial information.
+- Before you upgrade, donate, or recycle your device, make sure you delete all of your personal and financial information from the device.

 You can learn more about device scams and security by talking with your service provider or by exploring the U.S. Department of Homeland Security’s website at www.dhs.gov/stopthinkconnect.

 File a complaint with the Federal Trade Commission (FTC) and Federal Communications Commission (FCC).
 These agencies enforce the laws regarding scam calls and text messages.
 You may contact the FTC and FCC as follows: